 - Relapse: have you tried to cut-back on your use of social media but failed?

-A valuable tool in combating any type of addiction – uncommon or substance abuse – is neurocoaching.
+A valuable tool in combating any type of uncommon addictions or substance abuse is neurocoaching.
 As Casa Capri’s website has it:

 “In a nutshell, it is an advanced computer program designed to decode the mysterious human brain.
 From these findings, the program creates a report indicating which treatment and techniques will be assigned and used.”

 Whatever you do to combat your addiction, just remember there are many forms of addiction, but each form can be damaging to long-term health, both physical and/or mental.
-And just because someone is obsessed with shopping or tanning, doesn’t make it any less painful or real than a more common substance addiction.
+And just because someone is obsessed with shopping, tanning or other uncommon addictions, doesn’t make it any less painful or real than a more common substance addiction.